 For me that's going to be easy.
 November 1992 I established an Avatar to live by.
 Physical aspects aside it encompasses my values, how I need to self-actuate, how I should behave, and how I should interact with others.
 Well, I keep getting closer but I still fall short in a couple, maybe many more than just two.
 Most of my failures are with self-actuation.
 There are so many things I put off doing.

 On the physical side do I eat right and exercise.
 In the food area I don't eat enough vegetables, fruits, fish, soups, and non-beef meats.
 So, I'd give myself a score of fifty percent.
 Although I run, very slowly, five days a week and do minimal weight training three days a week, I should do more.
 I could monitor my health by taking blood pressure measurements, weight training for different parts of my body, get off my ass and walk, and do work around the house that needs to be done.
-I also fall short with respect to maximizing my mental capacity.
-I should read more.
-Spend less time watching meaningless TV.
-I need to finish books I've started.

 I'm not going to make any excuses; I just choose not to.
 Overall, I'm probably in a range between sixty-five to seventy-five percent, which is still a long way from the perfection I would like to achieve for me.